KxSystems/docs/docs/ml/toolkit/utilities/preproc.md

 	`col2!`e`f`g!0 1 2
 	```

 	The transform functionality is contained within the `transform` key.
-The function takes the following as inputs:
+The function takes as arguments

 	-  `tab` is a simple table
 	-  `symDict` is a dictionary where each key indicates the columns in `tab` to be encoded, while the values indicate what mapping from the fitted data to use when encoding.
 If (::) is used, it is assumed that the columns in the fit and transform table are the same